dankirkham/xkcd-skein-fpga/docs/best_nonce_module.md

 bus and determine the chip-specific best nonce value.
 To do this, the module uses the same `Save Selection` signal used by the cores.

 The Best Nonce Module shares a block RAM with the Serial Module.
-Both modules have ready signals that lock shared data.

 ## Usage
 ### Comparison